What is Intraoperative TCD Monitoring?

 It’s important to note that while all TCD manufacturers have the manual monitoring headset equipment, only a selected few have designed the Transcranial Doppler robotic probe scanning solution in addition to the standard headset placement.

 Using the Dolphin TCD for Intraoperative Monitoring

 The Dolphin is a TCD machine that is uniquely designed to allow fast and effective monitoring of cerebral blood flow in the operating room for various surgical procedures.
 The monitoring fixation equipment includes:

 - The standard monitoring headgear with manual fixation, and

-- The automated TCD robotic probe with artificial intelligence to identify and monitor blood flow to the brain quickly.
+- The automated TCD robotic probe with advanced technology to identify and monitor blood flow to the brain quickly.